-There are many cases in which property owners are sued in court for damages stemming from negligence.
-If there is a case where a tenant is injured due to the inaction of the landlord, a case can be brought about.
-For example, what if a tenant slips and falls on an improperly maintained floor and can prove the landlord failed to retain the area for any length of time?
+In many cases, tenants sue landlords in court for damages stemming from the landowner’s negligence.
+If an issue exists where a tenant suffers injuries caused by the landlord’s inaction, the tenant can hire a personal injury lawyer.
+For example, what if a tenant slips and falls on an improperly maintained floor, and the renter can prove the landlord failed to support this “common area” for any length of time?

 What is the Role of Insurance?

-When purchasing such a policy, make sure that you have enough coverage to reach all of your property, including assets such as vehicles used on the job.
-It should also cover what might seem like unrelated issues, such as libel, unlawful eviction, and invasion of privacy.
+When purchasing such a policy, ensure that you have enough coverage to reach all your property, including assets such as vehicles used on the job.
+It should also cover what might seem like unrelated issues, such as libel, unlawful eviction, and privacy invasion.
 These will shore up many concerns and conditions that could come up over the years.